 There are many definitions for so-called "Large Scale Project (LSP)".
-Generally, it does not matter how to define this kind of venture exactly.
-There is no clear border or threshold for a project to be named as a large one.
-It depends more or less on the view of the stakeholder and how they judge the respective project.
-For example, a very large construction work that has been done many times in similar environments may be easy to plan and manage and therefore it does not necessarily count as a LSP.
-Whereas a rather small software project may be beheld as a very complicated task if it creates a totally new functionality in a contemporary technical environment.
-In this case it could be judged as a LSP.
+It does not matter how to define this kind of venture exactly.
+There is no clear border or threshold to call a project a large one.
+It depends on the view of the stakeholder and how they judge the respective project.
+For example, a large construction work that has been done many times in similar environments may be easy to plan and manage and therefore it does not necessarily count as an LSP.
+Whereas a small software project may have an extremely complicated task if it creates a new functionality in a contemporary technical environment.

 There are some definitions that create a general frame.
-It is certainly helpful to have at least a general understanding of these thresholds as advice for a judgement.
-The blog article in [O1] aims to create a kind of features that describe a LSP more detailed.
-For example the author suggests to look at these topics:
+It is certainly helpful to have at least a mutual understanding of thresholds as advice for a judgement.
+The blog article in [O1] aims to create a list of features that describe an LSP more detailed.
+For example, the author suggests looking at these topics:

 - "Longer duration" (6 months and longer).